 Printing & Photocopying

-Printing should be done from a library workstation (unfortunately, printing from a laptop or tablet is currently unavailable).
 Self-serve UniPrint machines accept payment via Gopher GOLD on your U Card or copy card.
 Departmental users with EFS accounts may also use a departmental copy card.
-Black-and-white prints cost 12 cents per exposure, and color prints are $1.00 per exposure.
+Black-and-white prints cost $0.12 per exposure, and color prints are $1.00 per exposure.

 To print from a library workstation: